CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The operating principle of this reader differs slightly from that of the global map reader (see Section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii1c-global-map-reader">VIII.1.c) - Toolbox / Viewers / Global map reader</a></code> in the documentation).
 In this case, a single mask can be defined by the user, and a list of measures to be mapped is provided by the user.
-The concept behind this reader is to observe multiple maps of different measurements simultaneously (rather than one by one).
+The concept behind this reader is to observe multiple maps of different properties simultaneously (rather than one by one).
 Therefore, the <code>main_mapping</code> function is not used.
 In the main function of the script, <code>main_list_map_reader</code>, the mask is constructed, and cross-correlative analysis is performed only between the mapped measures (for cross-correlative analysis, please refer to section <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/doc/README.md#viii4-2d-cross-correlation">VII.4) - 2D cross correlation</a></code> of the documentation.).
 Then, the figure containing all the different maps is formatted using the <code>formatting_fig</code> function.
-For each map, the <code>treat_and_plot</code> function is used to carry out treatments (masking, interpolation, etc.) and generate the map of the corresponding measurement, making use of functions from the <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/map">SSPFM mapping</a> scripts.
+For each map, the <code>treat_and_plot</code> function is used to carry out treatments (masking, interpolation, etc.) and generate the map of the corresponding property, making use of functions from the <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/PySSPFM/utils/map">SSPFM mapping</a> scripts.
 </p>

 <p align="center" width="100%">